TimHanewich/bitgraphics/readme.md

 Keep in mind that once you have flattened multiple graphics into one, you can also use the `to_json` function of that `BitGraphic` to save into a file for later!

 ## Typing with `Typewriter`
-The `Typewriter` class within the `bitgraphics` module makes it easier to form words and sentences by "chaining together" alphanumeric characters.
+The `Typewriter` class within the `bitgraphics` module makes it easier to form words and sentences by "chaining together" graphics of alphanumeric characters.
 You can use the `Typewriter` class like this:

 ```
 import machine